aave/interface/CONTRIBUTING.md

 ## Environment Variables

-Some environment variables can be adjusted to suite your needs during development, depending on the scenarios you want to test or build in.
+Some environment variables can be adjusted to suit your needs during development, depending on the scenarios you want to test or build in.

 ```bash
 # setting the environment to 'staging' will enable testnet markets, disabling governance, staking, and production markets